 Preheat the oven to 375 degrees.

 Pour the filling evenly into the bottom crust.
 Then, add the top crust.

 Cinch the edges of the pie crusts together, apply any decorative effects, and make five 3 inch slits with a sharp knife coming out from the center of the pie.

-Brush the crust with a beaten egg mixed with 1 tablespoon of water.
+Brush the crust with a beaten egg mixed with 1 Tbsp. of water.
 Then, sprinkle with granulated sweetener or coconut palm sugar.

 For the Keto crust, completely cover the edgeswith a crust protector the entire baking time to ensure they don't burn (see notes below on how to make one out of foil).
 Bake for 15 minutes, then brush again with the egg/water mixture to make a nice, golden-brown crust.
 Bake an additional 20 - 25 minutes, or until nicely browned.
 If browning unevenly, rotate during baking.